 It is believed that by re-educating care home staff and improving the working relationship with GPs this would help to decrease the number of admissions.

-Falls are a common and serious problem for the elderly, and it is estimated 1,000 people living in a care facility will fall every day.
+Elderly falls are a common and serious problem for the elderly, and it is estimated 1,000 people living in a care facility will fall every day.
+Balance impairment and frailty, often connected to a dementia diagnosis, makes frequent falls more likely.

 Pressurised ambulance trusts are continually put into the position of needing to classify incoming calls from uninjured residents in care homes as low priority.
 This means residents are frequently left on the floor for long periods of time, which heightens the risk of complications such as hypothermia, pressure ulcers, and kidney failure.